-"Children learn best when they are healthy, safe and secure, when the children's individual needs are met and when they have positive relationships with adults caring for them."
+"Children learn best when they are healthy, safe and secure, when the children's individual needs are met and when they have positive relationships with adults caring for them".

-At Springwood Heath School we understand that we are legally required to comply with certain welfare requirements as stated in the Statutory Framework for the Early Years Foundation Stage (DfE 2012). eg.Child Protection/Suitable people/Staff qualifications/Staff: Child ratios/Safety and suitability of premises, environment and equipment.
+At Springwood Heath School we understand that we are legally required to comply with certain welfare requirements as stated in the Statutory Framework for the Early Years Foundation Stage (DfE 2021) for example Child Protection/Qualifications of staff/Child ratios/safety and suitability of premises, environment and equipment.
 We understand that we are required to:

-- Promote the welfare of children - Promote good health, preventing the spread of infection and taking appropriate action when children are ill. - Manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs. - Ensure all adults who look after the children or who have unsupervised access to them are suitable to do so. - Ensure that the premises, furniture and equipment is safe and suitable for purpose (See EYFS Risk Assessment 2017) - Ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs - Maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children.
+Promote the welfare of children

+- Promote good health, preventing the spread of infection and taking appropriate action when children are ill. - Manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs. - Ensure all adults who look after the children or who have unsupervised access to them are suitable to do so. - Ensure that the premises, furniture and equipment is safe and suitable for purpose (See EYFS Risk Assessment 2021) - Ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs - Maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children.
 Positive Relationships

-At Springwood Heath School we recognise that children learn to be strong independents learners from secure relationships.
-We aim to develop caring, respectful and professional relationships with all our children and their families.
+At springwood Heath School we recognize that children learn to be strong independents learners from secure relationships.
+We aim to develop caring, respectful and professional relationships with all our children and families.